 The Legislature finds that the authority to take final agency action with respect to insurance ratemaking is vested in the Office of Insurance Regulation and the Financial Services Commission, and that the processes, standards, and guidelines of the Florida Commission on Hurricane Loss Projection Methodology do not constitute final agency action or statements of general applicability that implement, interpret, or prescribe law or policy; accordingly, chapter 120 does not apply to the processes, standards, and guidelines of the Florida Commission on Hurricane Loss Projection Methodology.

-(2) COMMISSION CREATED.--
+(2) COMMISSION CREATED.–

 (a) There is created the Florida Commission on Hurricane Loss Projection Methodology, which is assigned to the State Board of Administration.
 For the purposes of this section,